Enrol as a cross-institute or cross-study mode student

 Change or cancel your enrolment

-If you’re enrolled at RMIT on-campus or RMIT Online, you can vary or cancel your enrolment in Enrolment Online.
-To find more information, see Change or cancel your enrolment.
-Refer to Important dates to see the key deadlines for cancelling or changing your enrolment.
+If you’re an RMIT student and you decide to vary or cancel your enrolment, you can do so in Enrolment Online before the relevant enrolment deadline for the semester.
+See Change or cancel your enrolment for more information, and refer to Important dates to find the key deadlines for cancelling or changing your enrolment.

 Need help?